 - So what’s the difference between Work Smarter and Work Harder?

-Did you like this goal setting PowerPoint for students?
+Did you like this Goal Setting and Goal Reflection PowerPoint for students?

 The Ultimate Guide to Achieving your Goals and Dreams.